-7.2.1 Option 1
+7.2.1 Option 1 - Not approve the use of the enzyme

 There are no perceived benefits to industry, government regulators or consumers if this option is taken.

 There are disadvantages to those food industries, specifically cheese manufacturers, if this option is taken, since they will not have an enzyme available to them that may improve their process efficiencies.